Jayant Sinha: Ministry of Civil Aviation

 Sinha, as Minister of State for Civil Aviation, addressing the inaugural session of the 187th Annual General Meeting of Calcutta Chamber of Commerce, October 01, 2018.

 After the Ministry of Finance, Sinha moved to the Ministry of Civil Aviation on 6 July 2016.
 His appointment came just after the government unveiled the first-ever National Civil Aviation Policy (NCAP).
 His work in the Ministry of Civil Aviation has been widely appreciated and has led to the complete transformation of India's aviation ecosystem.
-India is now the world's third largest domestic aviation market and has seen 50 months of unprecedented double digit passenger growth.
-It is the fastest-growing large aviation market in the world.

 The Regional Connectivity Scheme was formulated under Sinha's guidance and is the flagship scheme of the NCAP.
 On 27 April 2017, PM Narendra Modi launched the Regional Connectivity Scheme UDAN (Ude Desh ka Aam Nagrik) scheme from the Jubbarhatti airport in Shimla.
 At the launch of the scheme, Mr Sinha said the citizens would reap the benefit of development of remote areas, enhance trade and commerce and more tourism expansion.
 UDAN has already added more than 35 airports to the existing 70 operational airports thus dramatically expanding the Indian aviation network and bringing air travel to Tier 2 and 3 cities such as Bikaner, Adhampur, and Kanpur.
 UDAN operates at three levels to ensure route profitability: reducing operating costs as much as possible, providing a market discovered subsidy for half the seats and guaranteeing a three-year exclusivity on routes.
 The second bidding round (UDAN 2) prioritized helicopters leading to bids for more than 50 heliports in hilly areas and islands.
 The focus in UDAN 3 is on tourism destinations such as Kajuraho and on international routes for cities such as Guwahati.

-The air traveller experience has been transformed during Sinha's tenure.
-He worked with security and customs agencies to reduce the use of unnecessary forms, eliminate baggage stamping, and enable e-boarding.
-Sinha developed the innovative AirSewa grievance redressal and flight information mobile app.
+Sinha worked with security and customs agencies to reduce the use of unnecessary forms, eliminate baggage stamping, and enable e-boarding.
+Sinha developed the AirSewa grievance redressal and flight information mobile app.
 With this app, air passengers can register their complaints about any member of the aviation ecosystem including airlines, airports, security, immigration, or customs.
 Passengers get an acknowledgement of their complaint and the government monitors satisfactory closure of their complaint.
-He has been a strong propagator of using technology to connect to the people directly and AirSewa concept originated from his handling of passenger grievances on various social media channels.
+The AirSewa concept originated from his handling of passenger grievances on various social media channels.
 Under his leadership, a Passenger Charter has been released to strengthen and formalize passenger rights.
-A first of its kind safety-oriented National No-Fly list has been formulated to prevent unruly behaviour during flights bringing down such incidents sharply.
+A safety-oriented National No-Fly list has been formulated to prevent unruly behaviour during flights.